mablack/cordova-diagnostic-plugin/README.md

 Instead, you can add these permissions as necessary, depending what functions in the plugin you decide to use.

 You can add these permissions either by manually editing the AndroidManifest.xml if `/platform/android/`, or define them in the config.xml and apply them using the [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) plugin.

+## Windows 10 Mobile permissions

+Some of functions offered by this plugin require specific permissions to be set in the package.windows10.appxmanifest.
+Where additional permissions are needed, they are listed alongside the function that requires them.

+These permissions will not be set by this plugin, to avoid asking for unnecessary permissions in your app, in the case that you do not use a particular part of the plugin.
+Instead, you can add these permissions as necessary, depending what functions in the plugin you decide to use.

+You can add these permissions by manually editing the package.windows10.appxmanifest if `/platform/windows/`.

 # Example project